yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 >
 >> "It is strongly recommended that you place your Sitemap at the root directory of your web server."
 >
-> To comply with this, you should add 'sitemap.xml' to the 'exclude_from_localization' list to ensure that only one `sitemap.xml`{: .filepath} file exists in the root directory, rather than creating one for each language, as shown in the incorrect example below.
+> To comply with this, 'sitemap' should be added to the 'exclude_from_localization' list to ensure that only one `sitemap.xml`{: .filepath} file exists in the root directory, rather than creating identical `sitemap.xml`{: .filepath} files for each language, as shown in the incorrect example below.
 >
-> Incorrect example (the content of each file is identical, not different for each language):
+> Incorrect example (the content of each file is identical, not different by language):
 > - `/sitemap.xml`{: .filepath}
 > - `/ko/sitemap.xml`{: .filepath}
 > - `/es/sitemap.xml`{: .filepath}